-A man scheduled for execution next month in the June 1999 killing of two Indiana youth ministers at Fort Hood filed a petition Tuesday asking a federal court to commute his sentence to a life prison term without the possibility of parole.
+A man scheduled for execution next month in the June 1999 killing of two Iowa youth ministers at Fort Hood filed a petition Tuesday asking a federal court to commute his sentence to a life prison term without the possibility of parole.

 Brandon Bernard and one of his five co-defendants, Christopher Vialva, were sentenced to death after their 2000 trial in Waco’s U.S. District Court.
 Vialva was executed Sept.
 23, the seventh federal prisoner put to death since federal executions resumed in July after a 17-year hiatus.
 Officials scheduled Bernard last month for a Dec.
 10 execution by lethal injection at the federal prison in Terre Haute, Indiana.